 As is usual in such modelling, the dataset has been normalised in order to facilitate the training procedure.
 The normalisation has been performed in such a way that all the variables have zero mean and unitary standard deviation, i.e. by computing the standard scores.

-As loss function it has been used the mean squared error for the output variable.
-Regularisation strategies have been exploited in order to keep possible overfitting issues under control.
-For the MLP and LSTM, the network dropout technique has been used [26].
+The mean squared error of the output variable has been used as loss function Regularisation strategies have been exploited in order to keep possible overfitting issues under control.
+For the MLP and LSTMnetworks the dropout technique has been used [26].
 In the ANFIS model, an L2 regularisation penalty for the consequents’ weights has been added to the loss function instead.

 The training has been performed by minimising this loss function by means of ADAM optimisation [27].
 The training procedure has been carried out 100 times for all the considered models, and the values of the parameters have been set to the ones giving the least value of the mean squared error for the validation set.
 The models have been evaluated by means of Root Mean Square Error (RMSE) and the Nash-Sutcliffe Efficiency (NSE) index computed for the validation data.